 The Universal Day of Prayer for Students (UDPS) is coordinated by the World Student Christian Federation (WSCF), and has been celebrated since 1898, making it one of the oldest ecumenical days of prayer.
 It is marked on the third Sunday of February every year, serving as a tangible sign of our common life, connecting student movements and WSCF friends across the world.

-- Better still, invite one or more students from your congregation, or from the local university (contact the chaplain or the SCM office for details), to share their story during the service.
+- Invite one or more students from your congregation, or someone from the local university (contact the university chaplain or the SCM office for details), to share their story during the service or event

 - Invite someone from SCM to speak at your services or event - Contact the office to arrange

 - Fundraise for SCM as part of the service or event - Head over to our Fundraising page for more information

 - You can use social media to get the word out and share any other messages using #StudentSunday